LoMein123/MDHSPicarmProject/README.md

 If the "start" push button is pressed again during the countdown sequence, the counter is reset to 9 and continues to count down from 9 to 0.

-If the "Win" button is pressed during the countdown sequence, all movement of the arm is temporarily disabled and a victory tune plays.
+If the "win" button connected to C.6 (pin 4) is pressed during the countdown sequence, all movement of the arm is temporarily disabled and a victory tune plays.

 If the countdown reaches 0, all movement of the arm is temporarily disabled and a lose tune will be played.